gatsbyjs/gatsby/docs/blog/2020-02-18-gazette-2019-recap/index.md

 ## What's next?

 You might've noticed a trend in our work last year.
-Lots of it focussed on foundational improvements to Gatsby unlocking even bigger DX wins and new features that were just _not_ possible before.
+Lots of it focused on foundational improvements to Gatsby unlocking even bigger DX wins and new features that were just _not_ possible before.

 This year, we're going to build on those improvements with a focus on _improving_ the Gatsby Developer Experience.